jacechua/stripe/README.md

 # stripe
-Code that process financial transactions with the Stripe API.
+Code samples that process financial transactions with the utility of the Stripe API.